lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-03-30-Quotienting.md

 This makes sense because for nonnegative integers, $a\ge b$.
 And if $a+d = c+b$ we quickly obtain $c\ge d$ and $a-b=c-d$.

-The most obvious definitions of equivalence classes, respecting the equivalence relation, etc., work without fuss.
+The obvious definitions of the concepts—equivalence relations, equivalence classes, respecting the equivalence relation, etc.—work without fuss.
 My (2006) [paper](https://dl.acm.org/doi/10.1145/1183278.1183280) (also
 [here](https://arxiv.org/abs/1907.07591)) spells out the absolutely straightforward details with an emphasis on definitions and lemmas allowing the simplest formal proofs.

 ### No need for the axiom of choice (AC)

-Many authors seem to dislike equivalence classes, using AC to choose an arbitrary representative.
-While I accept AC, it's poor taste and overcomplicated to use it without cause.
-Operations on equivalence classes can be defined simply as the union of all possible results of the corresponding operation on representatives.
+Many authors seem to dislike equivalence classes, instead using AC to choose an arbitrary representative.
+While I accept AC, it's surely poor taste to use it without cause, and it overcomplicates proofs.
+Operations on equivalence classes can be defined simply as the *union of all possible results* of the corresponding operation on representatives.
 If the operation respects the equivalence relation, then the union will be trivial, the union of a family of identical sets, and we get our result by $\bigcup\\{x\\} = x$.

 You may well ask, what if the desired result isn't a set?
 This issue does not arise in Isabelle/ZF, where I first did this work and where everything is a set.
 For Isabelle/HOL a simple trick solves the problem: it's always possible to define your operation to return a singleton set, and finally extract the desired result by calling `the_elem`, which maps $\\{x\\} \mapsto x$.

-By the way, referring to such an operation as the "axiom of unique choice" is as oxymoronic as referring to plastic as "vegan leather".
+By the way, referring to an operation like `the_elem` as the "axiom of unique choice" is as oxymoronic as referring to plastic as "vegan leather".

 ### So what about types?